Where the money comes from

 Keeping up with growth

 As Ballarat grows, Council must balance the community’s needs with the money available.
-Without raising revenue, it becomes harder each year to maintain service quality and keep up with demand.
+Without increasing revenue, it becomes harder each year to maintain service quality and keep up with demand.

 To stay financially sustainable, the budget must fund Council’s core services and deliver on the priorities in the Council Plan.
 This means considering: